yiisoft/yii2/docs/guide/structure-modules.md

 maintained by a specific developer or team.

 Modules are also a good way of reusing code at the feature group level.
-Some commonly used features, such as user management, comment management, can all be developed in terms of modules so that they can be resued easily in future projects.
+Some commonly used features, such as user management, comment management, can all be developed in terms of modules so that they can be reused easily in future projects.